MEEd Graduate Student Handbook

 Time Limit for Earning the Master's Degree

-All requirements for the MEEd degree must be completed and the degree awarded within five calendar years after initial enrollment in the graduate program.
+All requirements for the MEEd degree must be completed and the degree awarded within five calendar years after initial enrollment in the graduate program (for students admitted and matriculated prior to spring 2013, the time limit is seven years).
 If you are unable to complete within the five years due to extraordinary circumstances, you may petition for an extension of up to 12 months.
-You must obtain approval of their Advisor and Director of Graduate Studies and submit the Request for Extension form to the UMD Graduate School three months prior to the expiration of time limit.
+You must obtain approval of your Advisor and Director of Graduate Studies and submit the Master's Degree: Request for Extension to the Maximum Time Limit to the UMD Graduate Office at LEAST SIX MONTHS prior to the expiration of your current time limit.
 If the petition is approved, you will be notified in writing of the expectations for progress and completion of the degree.
 If the petition is denied, you will be notified in writing that you will be terminated upon expiration of the time limit.
 In this case, you may apply for readmission to the program, but readmission is not guaranteed.
 The Committee may set any readmission conditions on your resumption of work toward the degree.

 Minimum Grade Requirements